 And, soon after we find our good intentions have faded only to be replaced by old habits.
 It happens to the best of us.
 But there are ways to make changes that actually stick.
 UW Health psychologist Shilagh Mirgain, PhD, says the secret is patience (in addition to hard work, of course).

-“There is a science to changing our behaviors,” she says.
-“By using certain strategies we can successfully build new health habits but we have to remember that it takes time.”
+“There is a science to changing our behaviors,” she said.
+“By using certain strategies, we can successfully build new health habits, but we have to remember that it takes time.”

-Mirgain explains that when we form habits, we’re actually forming pathways in our brains.
-As a consequence, we never really get rid of negative habits; we just create good habits that override the undesirable one.
+Mirgain said that when we form habits, we’re actually forming pathways in our brains.
+As a consequence, we never really get rid of negative habits; we just create good habits that override the undesirable ones.
 But it takes time to do so.